-Pancreatic cancer is once again an area of focus at this year’s 2016 Gastrointestinal Cancers Symposium in San Francisco.
-More than 3,000 attendees are gathering from January 21 to 23 to discuss the latest advances in pancreatic cancer and other GI cancers.
-Nearly one in 10 abstracts accepted for the meeting—more than ever before—addresses pancreatic cancer.
-This is significant and increasingly important as the mortality rate could surpass that of breast and colorectal cancers by 2030 in some countries.
-Celgene is at the forefront of the fight against pancreatic cancer, and at this year’s GI meeting there are more than 30 Celgene-related abstracts that underscore the fact that Celgene is both the leader in pancreatic cancer research and the partner of choice for organizations with emerging investigational treatments.
+Pancreatic cancer is once again an area of focus at this year’s American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago.
+New research is increasingly important as estimates show that the mortality rate of pancreatic cancer could surpass that of breast and colorectal cancers by 2030 in some countries.
+Celgene is at the forefront of the fight against pancreatic cancer, and at this year’s ASCO conference, new data will continue to expand our understanding of emerging investigational treatments.

 Celgene continues the fight against pancreatic cancer through our commitment in advancing research, our collaboration with advocacy groups and our support to patients.